NataliaSegura/Macrocomplex-builder/README.md

           **all templates**
       doc/
           report.md

-* README.md, README.pdf: the files containing the tutorial and information about our application.
-* MacroBuilder: a fold with the following scripts:
-  - MBlauncher.py: the command-line script to launch the program.
-  - MacroB.py: a module requiered by MBlauncher.py where are defined the classes of the program.
-  - CustomPDB.py: a module required by MacroB.py where are defined the functions of the program.
-  - MB_GUI.py: a module to launch the Graphical User Interface.
-* Examples: a directory with several examples stored in sub-directories that serve as input to the program.
-* Models: an empty folder where the created complexes will be saved.
-* Templates: the raw PDB files from which we extracted the example pairwise interactions.
-* setup.py script: to install the program in the python side-packages.
-* doc: a folder with the report.

-Check that all this information has been correctly downloaded and that there is the script called *setup.py*.

 In order to be able to use all the scprits provided in 4SMacroBuilder the user has to install the package in the python site-packages.

 ```bash